 John was made an administrator of the state during the interregnum between governors and when the Lieutenant Governor was absent from the state in 1980.
 He became Senior Puisne Judge in 1977 and was for seven years chairman of the Parole Board.
 He was knighted in the New Year’s Honours List in 1981.

-The Honourable Diana Bryant AO was appointed Chief Justice of the Family Court of Australia on 5 July 2004.
+The Honourable Diana Bryant AO was Chief Justice of the Family Court of Australia from 2004 to 2017.
 Prior to her appointment she was the Chief Federal Magistrate of the Federal Magistrates Court of Australia (now the Federal Circuit Court of Australia) from 2000 to 2004, having guided the emergence and growth of that Court as the inaugural Chief Federal Magistrate.

 Before her appointment to the Bench, Diana practised as a family law partner with Lavan & Walsh and its successor firm Phillips Fox.
 Diana became the first female partner of Lavan & Walsh in 1979.
 During her time as partner the firm developed a significant family law practice and, as Phillips Fox, was one of the first firms to have a national family law practice.

 Diana then spent ten years at the Victorian Bar, being appointed a Queen’s Counsel in 1997.
 Diana has had a longstanding commitment to the advancement of women in the law and was appointed as the patron of Australian Women Lawyers and a board member of the Association of Family and Conciliation Courts (AFCC) and president of the Australian Chapter of the AFCC.